What happened to the University Writing Center and CAT Center?

 Can I make my appointment through email?

-No. We must collect several pieces of information from you when scheduling your tutoring appointments, so please visit our appointment page for information about how to schedule your visits.
+No. We must collect several pieces of information from you when scheduling your tutoring appointments, so please make your appointment using GradesFirst or by calling 828-227-2274.

 Can I get my tutor’s phone number?

 To protect the privacy of our tutors, we will only distribute their email addresses.

 What do I need to bring to my tutoring sessions?

 For course tutoring, please come prepared with your textbook, supplemental readings, class notes, assignments, writing utensils, calculators, and a list of questions or topics you would like to cover.
 For writing appointments, please bring a copy of the assignment instructions given to you by your professor and a hard copy of your paper (or your laptop).

 Many of my class assignments and materials are in Blackboard.
 Do I need to bring a

 laptop to my sessions?